 The Gibson Les Paul circuit gives each pickup its own Volume and Tone control, and now that we have the Hot and the Ground wire from each pickup we can wire them to the Volume control the same as we would a single coil pickup.

-If you hold the Volume pot upside down with the tabs pointing down we can number them 1, 2, and 3.
+If you hold the Volume pot upside down with the tabs pointing down, we can number them 1, 2, and 3.
 Solder the Hot wire of the neck pickup to Tab 1 of the neck Volume control.
 Solder a wire from Tab 3 of the neck Volume control to the back of the neck Volume control.
 Solder the Ground wire from the neck pickup to the back of the neck Volume control.
 Do the same thing for the bridge pickup and the bridge Volume control.
 (Fig 2)

 Look at the bottom of the Toggle switch and arrange it so there are three tabs on the left side and one tab on the right.
-We can number the tabs on the left from top to bottom, 1, 2, and 3.
-Solder a wire from Tab 2 of the neck Volume control to Tab 1 of the three-way switch and solder a wire from Tab 2 of the bridge Volume control to Tab 3 of the three-way switch.
+We can number the tabs on the left from top to bottom: 1, 2, and 3.
+Solder a wire from Tab 2 of the neck Volume control to Tab 1 of the three-way switch, and solder a wire from Tab 2 of the bridge Volume control to Tab 3 of the three-way switch.
 Solder a wire from Tab 2 of the three-way switch to the tip tab of the Output Jack.
 We will leave the sleeve tab of the output jack alone for now.
 Solder a wire from the only tab on the right side of the three-way switch to the back of the neck Volume control.
 (Fig 3)

 Do the same for the bridge Volume and Tone controls.
 Solder a wire from the back of the bridge Tone control to the back of the neck Tone control.
 Solder a wire from the back of the neck Tone control to the back of the Volume Tone control.

-This last diagram might look pretty complex but if you follow the above steps, you’ll find it to be a pretty easy process.
-If you’re using a “Les Paul Style” guitar that is not made by Gibson, changing the other components for higher quality ones can improve your tone quite a bit.
+This last diagram might look pretty complex, but if you follow the above steps, you’ll find it to be a pretty easy process.
+If you’re using a Les Paul-style guitar that is not made by Gibson, changing the other components for higher quality ones can improve your tone quite a bit.